-Content marketing is nothing more but the creation and distribution of valuable content that answers the customers’ needs.
+Content marketing is nothing more than the creation and distribution of valuable content that answers the customers’ needs.
 While creating an SMS, you have to answer this question: Will my recipient find the message useful?

 The useful text meets the needs, plays a specific role, educates or entertains.
 Such an SMS is not harmful and irritating.
-On the contrary, it provides the customer with a particular feeling, shows the concrete reasons and contains no empty words.
+On the contrary, it provides the customer with a particular feeling, shows concrete reasons and contains no empty words.

 How to track traffic incoming from an SMS campaign?